 - 1. My Short Term Goals Poster: Picture Perfect YOUth Beginner Manual: Let's Take a Goal Setting Ride, page 7 - 2.
 Hello to the House Poster: Picture Perfect YOUth Beginner Manual: Who am I?
 Who are YOU? page 3 - 3.
 That's Write!
 Poster: Picture Perfect YOUth Beginner Manual: Manners Matter: That's Write! page 41.
-The Thank You note subject for 2023 entry is as follows: Your favorite elementary school teacher, Mrs. Jan Brown, sent you a graduation card which included a \$50 check.
-You plan to save the money for college. - 4.
+The Thank You note subject for 2024 entry is as follows: Your grandmother who lives out of state sent you a \$100 gift card to your favorite online store.
+Include in your thank you note how you plan to spend the money. - 4.
 My Hands of Service Display: Picture Perfect YOUth Beginner Manual: Helping Hands in Action, Page 625. - 5.
 Emergency Preparedness Kit: Picture Perfect YOUth Beginner Manual: Safe in My World, page 87 - 6.
-Heritage Scrapbook: Required activities: My Family Tree, Picture This, My Heredity Profile, This is Me.Optional activities: Preserving my Family Traditions and Customs, Digital Scavenger Hunt, Can I Interview You? - 7.
+Heritage Scrapbook: Required activities: My Family Tree, Picture This, My Heredity Profile, This is Me.Optional

+- activities: Preserving my Family Traditions and Customs, Digital Scavenger Hunt, Can I Interview You? - 7.
 Scrapbook: 4-6 pages (pages counted just like pages of a book, not plastic sleeves.)
 Scrapbooks should center around a specific theme such as 4-H projects, family vacations, birthday celebrations, a specific family holiday, etc.